• Skip to primary navigation

 • 1 Egg

-• 1 tbsp Fresh Ginger very finely chopped
+• 1 tablespoon Fresh Ginger very finely chopped

 • 2 Garlic Cloves minced

-• 2 tbsp White/Yellow Onion very finely chopped
+• 2 tablespoon White/Yellow Onion very finely chopped

-• 3 tbsp Soy Sauce I used low sodium
+• 3 tablespoon Soy Sauce I used low sodium

 • Green Onions